sbayar/streams/client/README.md

 # About the project

-This project utilizes Google OAuth, React, React-redux and redux-form.\
+This project utilizes Google OAuth, Node media server (Real Time Messaging Protocol), React, React-redux and redux-form.\

 # Getting Started with Create React App